chengpeng-wang/LLMDFA/README.md

 # LLMDFA: Analyzing Dataflow in Code with Large Language Models

-LLMDFA is a LLM-powered data-flow analysis framework.
+LLMDFA is an LLM-powered data-flow analysis framework.
 Specifically, it instantiates bottom-up summary-based data-flow analysis by interpreting intra-procedural data-flow facts with LLMs.
-With the specified sources/sinks and data-flow transfer function (i.e., rules of propagating data-flow facts), LLMDFA can support various forms of bug detection in a context- and path-sensitive manner.
+With the specified sources/sinks and data-flow transfer functions (i.e., rules of propagating data-flow facts), LLMDFA can support various forms of bug detection in a context- and path-sensitive manner.
 Notably, the analysis is totally compilation-free.

 ## Installation